 CBD works by targeting the body’s endocannabinoid system, otherwise known as the ECS.
 Basically, this system is a network of naturally-produced cannabinoids that run all throughout the body.
 When we consume CBD oil, the active compound helps promote the production of natural endocannabinoids, which in turns helps to fight against symptoms from a wide range of medical conditions, some of which are listed below:

 Around 1.1 million Americans are living with AIDS, which is an incredibly frightening amount.
-The symptoms of this condition can be extremely debilitating, and can range from nausea and vomiting to loss of appetite and rapid weight loss.
+The symptoms of this condition can be extremely debilitating and can range from nausea and vomiting to loss of appetite and rapid weight loss.

-Human Immunodeficiency Virus (HIV) has been around since the 1980’s, and has of course claimed millions of lives over the years.
+Human immunodeficiency virus (HIV) has been around since the 1980s, and has, of course, claimed millions of lives over the years.
 Treatment has developed over time, but while it may control the virus, the side effects are often as symptomatic as the condition itself: diarrhea, dizziness, incessant pain, nausea and much more make for a miserable existence for the sufferer.

-Studies have been done on the effects of cannabis on those suffering from HIV, and the results have shown that it could be effective in the treatment of some of the virus’ worst symptoms.
+Studies have been done on the effects of cannabis on those suffering from HIV, and the results have shown that it could be effective in the treatment of some of the virus’s worst symptoms.
 A survey done in 2005 involving 523 patients with HIV found that 27% of them used cannabis to treat the symptoms of their condition.
-Of these patients, a massive 97% of them stated that the cannabis improved their appetite.
+Of these patients, a massive 97% of them stated that cannabis improved their appetite.

 CBD not only apparently has the ability to boost lack of appetite stemming from nausea, but it can also help manage severe and chronic pain, sickness, and depression – all of which are common side effects of HIV/AIDS.

-Complaints can vary in severity from stomach ache and diarrhea, to more serious conditions such as Crohn’s disease and IBD (irritable bowel disease).
+Complaints can vary in severity from stomach ache and diarrhea, to more serious conditions such as Crohn’s disease and IBD (inflammatory bowel disease).
 For these conditions, you can gain access to hundreds of different prescription drugs, most of which have potential side effects such as ulcers, vomiting, and even internal bleeding.

 CBD, on the other hand, is full of anti-inflammatory properties, which is what’s believed to make it effective in the treatment of digestive conditions that cause intestinal inflammation.